TEIC/ISOTC37/README.md

 * MAFinTEI.rng is the RELAX NG schema, used by the example document
 * MAFinTEI-examples.xml is a test application of the ODD as well as a demo.

+The etc/ directory contains the current snapshot of the TEI Guidelines that the MAFinTEI.odd is compiled against.
+This is because it depends on some bleeding edge features that are not yet officially released.